Ann Arbor Public Schools says masks will be required for the next two weeks - NewsBreak

 In Ann Arbor specifically illness in staff caused at least five schools to close down during the month of December.

-Brosius showed us a letter she says she received the week before winter break, she read it saying; "The letter says that 20% or more of students in Madeline’s class were out sick, the letter suggested a number of measures to mitigate.
+Brosius showed us a letter they say they received the week before winter break.
+They read it saying; "The letter says that 20% or more of students in Madeline’s class were out sick, the letter suggested a number of measures to mitigate.
 Unfortunately none of those measures were masks."

 Sunday's advisory advisory update says the goal of the mask mandate is to reduce the spread of respiratory illnesses and related absenteeism.